bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 Redux thunk is an middleware that allows us to use asynchronous programming in our React Redux application.
 It allows our action creators to make API calls.

 6. Which `react-redux` method links up our `components` with our `redux store`?

+The connect method links up our components to our redux store.